+Select six (6) credit hours of Arts and Letters from Distribution Requirement courses listed (see page 25).
+Select six (6) credit hours of Social Sciences from Distribution Requirement courses listed (see page 25).
 Students may take any college-level course that would bring total credits to 90 quarter hours.
 Career Technical courses may only be applied to the AS degree in the designated emphasis areas which are governed by agreements with four-year universities and are part of a current, formal transfer agreement with a four-year institution (see specific catalog program page).
-Career technical courses offered at community college are identified by a specific alpha prefixes, see page 104.
+Career Technical courses offered at the college are identified by a specific alpha prefixes (see page 109).
+SP100, SP111, SP218 or SP219.
+HE250, PE231 or three credits of PE185.
+WR227 may be substituted for WR123.
+ASSOCIATE OF APPLIED SCIENCE MEDICAL ASSISTANT